Ruby try &.

 obj&.attr += 1 # nil

-checks for nil value and gracefully interrupts whole expression and return nil.
+The operator &. checks for nil value and gracefully interrupts whole expression and return nil.

 Using with Hashes